picqer/sendcloud-php-client/README.md

 $parcel->from_postal_code = '3423 DD';
 $parcel->from_country = 'NL';

-$parcel->request_label = true; // Specifically needed to create a shipment after adding the parcel
+$parcel->requestShipment = true; // Specifically needed to create a shipment after adding the parcel

 $parcel->save();
 ```